-Johannesburg, South Africa — MININGREVIEW.COM — 26 October 2010 – ArcelorMittal South Africa “’ the South African unit of the largest global steelmaker “’ has swung into a third-quarter profit, but the company is forecasting lower earnings in the last quarter of 2010.
+Johannesburg, South Africa — MININGREVIEW.COM — 28 July 2010 – ArcelorMittal South Africa “’ a unit of the world’s biggest steelmaker “’ has moved into a first-half profit helped by a recovery in steel demand, but the company is forecasting a decline in third-quarter profit.

-In a results statement issued here, ArcelorMittal SA said sales volumes had decreased by 21% to 374 000t, compared with the same period last year.
-Headline earnings per share had totalled 17 cents for the three months to end-September, compared with a loss of 16 cents a year earlier.
+In a statement issued here, the company said its headline earnings per share had totalled 450 cents in the six months to 30June, compared with a loss of 190 cents a year earlier.